MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Management/Resolve-Path.md

 Specifies the path to be resolved.
 The value of the **LiteralPath** parameter is used exactly as typed.
 No characters are interpreted as wildcard characters.
-If the path includes escape characters, enclose it in single quotation marks.
+If the path includes escape characters, enclose it in single quotation marks (`'`).
 Single quotation marks tell PowerShell not to interpret any characters as escape sequences.

 ```yaml
 Type: System.String[]